SQream/sqream_docs/third_party_tools/client_drivers/cpp/index.rst

 The SQream DB C++ driver was built on 64-bit Linux, and is designed to work with RHEL 7 and Ubuntu 16.04 and newer.

-Getting the library
+Getting the Library
 ---------------------

 The C++ driver is provided as a tarball containing the compiled ``libsqream.so`` file and a header ``sqream.h``.
-Get the driver from the `SQream Drivers page <http://sqream.com/product/client-drivers>`_.
+Get the driver from the `SQream Drivers page <https://docs.sqream.com/en/latest/third_party_tools/client_drivers/index.html>`_.
 The library can be integrated into your C++-based applications or projects.

-Extract the tarball archive
+Extract the Tarball Archive
 -----------------------------

 Extract the library files from the tarball